corajr/queer-loop/README.md

 #### a (animation)

 `a` controls SVG animation, which may be slow on some devices.
-Default is 1 (on).
+Default is 0 (off).

 Examples: